omidKianfar/my-react-todo-app/README.md

 # App Name
 Todo App
 # Description
-Todo App make with react.js and Css Module
+Todo App make with react.js

 Make with RWD for bellow 600px mobile size, bellow 900px tablet size and for desktop and laptop size
 # What does it do?